 The Red Canyon Visitor Information Center is located just off Scenic Highway 89 and just two miles along Scenic Byway 12 in Red Canyon which lies in the Dixie National Forest.
 Red Canyon is a place of red rock hoodoos and a dramatic landscape that is very similar to Bryce Canyon National Park.
 The Red Canyon center offers information about sightseeing, camping, hiking, biking, equestrian, and ATV trails.
 Trail-heads for areas such as Pink Ledges, Golden Wall, Birdseye, Thunder Mountain, and the Red Canyon Bicycle Trail are near the visitor center.
 The center also offers interpretive information, restrooms, gifts, books, and maps.
 The Red Canyon Campground is just across Scenic Byway 12.

 Hours: Operated by the U.S. Forest Service, visitor center services are available from Memorial Day to Labor Day.

 The Bryce Canyon visitor center offers a museum and interpretive displays about the park’s unique geology, Native American and pioneer history, and wildlife.
 Visitor center services include gift shop (books, maps), restrooms, back-country permits, first aid, and ranger assistance.
 Many quests will enjoy watching an award-winning film (20 minutes) about Bryce Canyon that is shown every 30 minutes.

 Hours: 8 a.m. to 8 p.m. in the summer, and slightly shorter hours in other seasons.
-Open year-round except for Thanksgiving, Christmas, and New Year’s Day.
+Open on all holidays,

 Location: 1.5 miles inside the Bryce Canyon National Park main entrance.
 4.5 miles south of the Highway 63/Scenic Byway 12 junction.